 The monument will be fabricated in Ontario with Cambrian black granite, quarried in Quebec.
 Its most prominent feature will be a pair of oversized plumb bobs, which are amongst the oldest building tools known to humankind.
-It will also feature 14 iconic ‘tools of the trades’ etched into the granite.
-Each tool will be chosen by one of the 14 different trade unions sponsoring the monument.
+It will also feature 17 iconic ‘tools of the trades’ etched into the granite.
+Each tool will be chosen by the different trade unions sponsoring the monument.

 Greer and MacKay-Lyons have proposed a design for a monument that is at once profoundly solemn and deeply inspiring.
 The black granite and spacious plaza invite visitors to enter the environment, and to empathize with the sacrifices made by tradespeople.
 Yet the exquisite craftsmanship also suggests a commitment to excellence, and the larger-than-life plumb bobs with their vaguely human forms stand tall, symbolizing the essential strength of the building trades and the pride of those who practice them.